dsilverio123/Cheap-Events-ATL/README.md

 </head>
 <body>
 	<h1>Cheap Events ATL</h1>
-	<p>A cloud-based data pipeline that fetches the latest event and cheapest information from Ticketmaster and SeatGeek APIs and delivers it straight to your inbox.</p>
+	<p>A cloud-based data pipeline that fetches the latest event and cheapest events from Ticketmaster and SeatGeek APIs and delivers it straight to your inbox.</p>
 	<h2>Overview</h2>
 	<p>This repository contains code for an Airflow DAG that fetches data from two APIs (Ticketmaster and SeatGeek) and stores the data in a MySQL database.
 The DAG is scheduled to run once per day.
 It also includes a MySQL trigger that updates a cheap_events table whenever a new row is inserted or an existing row is updated in the main events table, ensuring that the cheap_events table always contains up-to-date data.</p>
 	<h2>Requirements</h2>